 Nantes left an impression on me despite its gloomy weather so much so that I’ve been here both during Christmas time, as well as summer.
 This college town offers so many attractions as well as good public transport.
 I’m a sucker for Belgian beer and Nantes’ Delirium Cafe was never as crowded as the original in Brussels.
 Surprisingly, Nantes is the sixth biggest city in France, yet it does not have many international tourists.

-What to eat
+What to Eat in Nantes

-The center is pretty walkable with plenty of restaurants where to try the famous Gallete Bretonne (salty crêpe) as well as the Kouign-amann (buttery cake) aka Bretonne Cake pronounced “Queen Aman”.
+The center is pretty walkable with plenty of restaurants where to try the famous Gallete Bretonne (salty crêpe), as well as the Kouign-amann (buttery cake) aka Bretonne Cake, pronounced “Queen Aman”.
 Don’t forget to pair your Gallete with the Bretonne cider.
 A small but great spot in the center is Crêperie Au Vieux Quimper.

-What to see
+What to See in Nantes

 Cathédrale Saint-Pierre et Saint-Louis is beautiful and has an amazing show during Christmas season.
 The front of the cathedral serves as a canvas where stunning and colorful images are projected to the beat of the music.
 Not that it was related to Christmas, but I saw exotic birds flying in a forest, among other landscapes.
 You can get a glimpse of this odd but beautiful show in my Instagram Highlights.

 Another beautiful landmark in the center of Nantes is the Castle of the Duques, shown as the Feature Image on this post.
-There’s an entrance fee but if you have the time, I truly recommend exploring this Château.
-It is not far from the train station, so def worth a visit if you got an hour to kill.
+There’s an entrance fee but if you have the time, I truly recommend exploring this Château (castle).
+It is not far from the train station, so definitely worth a visit, if you have an hour to kill.

-One of the most visited areas in Nantes, apart from the castle is the Passage Pommeraye.
-This Renaissance inspired mall is quite fancy.
-I personally do not care for high end brands, but walking through this mall was free and offered many great selfie corners.
+One of the most visited areas in Nantes apart from the castle is the Passage Pommeraye.
+This Renaissance-inspired mall is quite fancy.
+I personally do not care for high-end brands, but walking through this mall was free and offered many great selfie corners.
 It is beautifully decorated during Christmas as well.

-Where to shop
+Where to Shop in Nantes

 Where to party